lmammino/loige.co/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

 ## Conclusion

-In this article, I showed you how to easily bootstrap a quick web app development environment using Fastify and Preact.
+In this article, I showed you how easy it is to bootstrap a quick web app development environment using Fastify and Preact.
 We also saw how to share the resulting app with Docker.

 I said that this setup is ideal for building quick prototypes, so you are maybe wondering what's missing in case you want to take the app to production.